mehmet-karagoz/React-Boilerplate/README.md

 To use this boilerplate, follow these steps:

 1. Clone the repository: `git clone https://github.com/mehmet-karagoz/React-Boilerplate.git`
+2. Go to project folder: `cd react-boilerplate`
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Start the development server: `npm start`
+4. Start the development server: `npm start`

 ## Usage